mmakarmit/Software-Engineering-Portfolio/week2_setup.md

 * Go to [GitHub](https://github.com) and login to your account.
 * Create a new repository.
-* Name the repository appropiately with the project context in mind.
+* Name the repository appropriately with the project context in mind.
 * Set the appropriate permission level.
 If only team members should have access then set to private.
 * Initialise the repository by implementing a README file.